xl3ehindTim/delta-site/README.md

 # Delta Program website
 Delta is the Fontys ICT excellence program where students get to explore technologies and learn while participating in real-world projects with external stakeholders.
 Therefore this website aims to show what Delta is about and what projects we built.

-To make upkeep as easy as possible the website is built in WordPress for the built-in content management system combined with [ACF](https://www.advancedcustomfields.com/) for custom post types.

 https://github.com/xl3ehindTim/delta-site/assets/32740573/ab330427-2769-49e3-89a6-0666a082bb08

 ## Contributors